 AP and IB units that are posted on your Wellesley record count towards the 32 units required for the degree but not for distribution.
 Most departments do not count AP or IB units towards the major or minor; check with your department to be certain.

 A full course load is ordinarily three to five units, and four courses a semester is the norm.
+Taking at least three units is required in order to be eligible for on-campus housing, and for international students to maintain their visa status.
 If you have a student loan, taking fewer than three units may place your loan at risk since federal law requires that the College report students who aren't enrolled full-time.
 Though there are times when it may make sense to take either less or more than a full load, a student who is considering doing so, for whatever reason, should consult her dean.

 There is no minimum course-load for non-resident Davis Scholars, but they must take at least two units per semester to be eligible for financial aid.